Johann Georg, Chevalier de Saxe: Later life

+His will

-In his will, the Chevalier declared his half-sister, Fredericka Alexandrine, Countess of Cosel (by marriage Countess Moszinska) his sole heir.
-For the separation of still more existing debts the obligation was imposed on her to offer the garden with the palace first to the Elector and then the prince Karl for 15,000 talers to the purchase.
-Only for the case of the refusal she should keep the garden, but against Erlegung of a capital of 10.000 talers for the separation of the debts.
+In his will, the Chevalier declared his half-sister, Friederike Alexandrine, Countess of Cosel (by marriage Countess Moszyńska) his sole heir.
+For the separation of still more existing debts, the obligation was imposed on her to offer the garden with the palace, first to the Elector Frederick Augustus, and then to the prince Karl for 15,000 talers to the purchase.
+Only in the event of rejection would she be allowed to keep the garden herself, but only upon payment of a capital sum of 10,000 talers to settle the debts.

-Immediately after the reading of the will, it was contested by the Commander of the Knights of Malta, the Oberhofmeister Baron of Forell.
+Immediately after the reading of the will, it was contested by the Commander of the Knights of Malta, Oberhofmeister Baron of Forell.
 He informed the Elector that the Chevalier had been a member of the Order since 1728, and that consequently his estate belonged to the Knights of Malta.
 In 1776, the lawsuit brought by the Order was decided in its favour.
 As the deceased had badly underestimated his debts, amounting to c.
 36,000 talers, the estate was liquidated, with creditors realizing 80% of the debts owed them and the Order receiving only 5,000 talers.

 Johann Georg was buried in the Roman Catholic Churchyard (Innerer Katholischen Friedhof) in Dresden.